Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_parameterisation/README.rst

 Interpolating spatial parameters
 ----------------------------------

-We interpolated the pilot points to continuous values using Radial basis function (RBF) interpolation with a multiquadric #todo should this be multiquadratic? kernel.
+We interpolated the pilot points to continuous values using Radial basis function (RBF) interpolation with a multiquadric kernel.
 The RBF interpolation was performed using the `scipy.interpolate.Rbf` function.
 The RBF interpolation was preformed on log (base 10) transformed values.
 An example of the RBF interpolation is shown below.